 Tyson seems to be coming to the realization that many of us are choosing to ignore.
 “This is what the deal is,” he said.
 “People just wait for you to grow up and do the right thing.
 They’re just waiting for you to participate in the improvement of your life as a human being.
 When are you going to do it?”
 When, indeed!

-Oh, by the way if you’re wondering what Mike Tyson’s Promethean gift to humanity was, his creative original boon to his fellow human beings?
-It was, of course, the same gift that all of us bring–the beautiful and perfect gift of ourselves–expressing in the context of Simple Reality.
+Oh, by the way if you’re wondering what Mike Tyson’s Promethean gift to humanity was, his creative, original boon to his fellow human beings?
+It was, of course, the same gift that all of us bring–the beatiful and perfect gift of ourselves–expressing in the context of Simple Reality.
 But then you knew that already.